 - Natural Sciences and Engineering Research Council Post-Graduate Scholarship - Doctorate, 2010

 - Dick & Dale Reis Johnson Assistant Professor, Physics, Cornell University, 2017-2023

 - Staff Scientist, Los Alamos National Labs, National High Magnetic Field Lab, 2015-2016

 - Postdoctoral Researcher, Los Alamos National Labs, National High Magnetic Field Lab, 2012-2015

-- BSc (Hons.), Physics and Computer Science, University of British Columbia, 2007
+- B.Sc.
+(Hons.) in Physics and Computer Science, University of British Columbia, 2007